Lightroronoa/Python/README.md

-these are my python practice files.
+these are my python practice files..